gevorgiann/class-material/LectureNotes/digital_logic/quiz-prep.md

 ## Task as an indiviaul:
-  1. Think about on question that should be on the quiz?
+  1. Think about one question that should be on the quiz?
   1. Send email to me with that question

 ## Questions as a group: